Sleep & Brain Development

 So what's actually going on?

-Here's what's actually happening when that little foot kicks out at nothing.
+Here's what happens the moment that little foot kicks out at nothing.

-A signal fires from the brainstem, the brain's most ancient region.
-This is the bit that's been keeping humans alive since long before we were human.
+A signal fires from the brainstem, the brain's most ancient region, the bit that has been keeping humans alive since long before we were human.
 The signal travels down the spinal cord to a limb.
 The limb twitches.
 And the brain registers: this signal moves this part of this body.

-Think of it like an electrician testing the wiring in a new building.
-They flip a switch.
-They wait to see which light comes on.
-They note it down.
-Then they move to the next switch.
-Your baby's brain is doing exactly this, methodically and in the dark, while everyone else is asleep.
+Think of it like an electrician testing the wiring in a brand new building.
+Flip a switch.
+See which light comes on.
+Write it down.
+Move to the next switch.
+Your baby's brain is doing exactly this, methodically, in the dark, while the rest of the house is asleep.

 The electrician analogy